 Alongside the mines themselves, he says that their fifty canteens are now doomed to close, as well as the countless small contractors who are forced to sell at the trucks they bought with their life savings at huge losses.

 In his own village of Voskohori Kozani, some 10kms southwest of Akrini, there was always a buzz as workers gathered each Saturday to gossip and unwind.
 “Now you can barely muster a quartet for a game of cards,” he says.

-Picture of the Amyntaio lignite mine in Northern Greece, licensed under Creative Commons
+Picture: Amyntaio lignite mine in Northern Greece, Creative Commons